-In the fight to eradicate leprosy, a method of Survey Education and Treatment was adopted (SET), significantly improving the detection rate.
+In the fight to eradicate leprosy, a method of Survey Education and Treatment (SET) was adopted which significantly improved the detection rate.
 Since SET was stopped in 2005, new cases often seek treatment at private clinics where they are vulnerable to misdiagnosis and exploitation.

-We provide ulcer management for those with non-healing ulcers caused by neglect of insensitive hands and feet
+We provide ulcer management for those with non-healing ulcers triggered by the neglect of insensitive hands and feet.

 Social events and trips are regularly organised to combat isolation and loneliness.

 We reduce the stigma and improve leprosy awareness through the use of visual material to illustrate the early stages of leprosy and help people identify their symptoms.